 Tie learning to mentorship.

-Learning and development is exponentially stronger when including mentorship.
+These learning strategies examples are made much stronger when they include mentorship.
 When done right, the value of mentorship at an organization is incredible.
 Mentors can offer support to newer employees, help them develop the skills they need, and hold them accountable for growing.

 Pairing senior employees with junior employees and helping them have growth-focused conversations can increase engagement for both parties.